-The service’s philosophy is informed by the EYLF’s statement (p.10) that children ‘bring their diverse experiences, perspectives, expectations, knowledge and skills to their learning’ and that they should be viewed as ‘active participants and decision makers’ .
+The service’s philosophy is informed by the EYLF’s statement (p.10) that children ‘bring their diverse experiences, home languages, perspectives, expectations, and cultural ways of knowing, being and doing to their learning’ and that they should be viewed as ‘active participants and decision makers’ (p.8).
 Educators in each room focus on gaining as much information about each child as possible from their families, as well as through their own observations and interactions.
-This ensures that each child’s knowledge, strengths, interests and capabilities form the foundation of the educational program.
+This ensures that each child’s knowledge, strengths, interests, and capabilities form the foundation of the educational program.
 This includes giving careful consideration to how routines are organised to maximise opportunities for children’s learning.

 The service has a strong commitment to meaningful engagement with families to support their understanding of and contribution to the educational program.
-For example, educators share information about the EYLF and engage in regular conversations with families to support their understanding of the importance of play and everyday experiences in supporting children’s learning and development.
-In addition, initial observations, photos and notes collected by educators over a child’s first few weeks are shared with families, to gain their input and perspective.
+For example, educators share information about the EYLF and engage in regular conversations with families to support their understanding of the importance of play and everyday experiences in supporting children’s learning, wellbeing, and development.
+In addition, initial observations, photos, and notes collected by educators over a child’s first few weeks are shared with families, to gain their input and perspective.
 Daily schedules are also made available for families in a visual format, following feedback from some families seeking more information about the daily program.
-The schedule shows how the day will flow and details how different aspects of the program, including routines and transitions, support children’s learning and wellbeing.
+The schedule shows how the day will flow and details how different aspects of the program, including routines and transitions, support children’s learning, development, and wellbeing.

 Educators across the service work in consultation with the educational leader to consistently develop a meaningful and responsive program that builds on their deep knowledge of each child.
-For example, educators in each room meet weekly, supported by the educational leader, to critically reflect on the educational program and their practices, and to plan programs that are child-centred and support each child’s learning.
+For example, educators in each room meet weekly, supported by the educational leader, to critically reflect on the educational program and their practices, and to plan programs that are child-centred and support each child’s learning, wellbeing, and development.

-Some families were hesitant initially about providing feedback, as they were unsure what was being asked of them, how they could contribute, or how their ideas would be helpful.
+Some families were initially hesitant about providing feedback, as they were unsure what was being asked of them, how they could contribute, or how their ideas would be helpful.
 To address these concerns, the educational leader included an article in the service newsletter to articulate the purpose and intentions of encouraging contributions from families, making clear links to the National Quality Standard and the EYLF.
-The educational leader also spoke to families individually, to reinforce for them that they have expert knowledge of their child and to explain how their insights and perspectives are invaluable in developing educational programs for all children.
+The educational leader also spoke to families individually, to reinforce for them that they have expert knowledge of their child and to explain how their insights, perspectives and aspirations for their child are invaluable in developing educational programs for all children.

-As the staff team critically reflected on the educator’s notes and the families’ feedback, they made further notes about their ideas and possible understandings about the children’s interaction, using the learning outcomes from the EYLF to assess the children’s progress.
-They explored several themes such as identity, wellbeing, social interaction, friendship and humour.
-They also revisited previous discussions about the development of humour in young children and the impact of humour on children’s learning, development and wellbeing.
+As the team critically reflected on the educator’s notes and the families’ feedback, they made further notes about their ideas and possible understandings about the children’s interaction, using the learning outcomes from the EYLF to assess the children’s progress.
+They explored several themes such as identity, wellbeing, social interaction, communication, friendship, and humour.
+They also revisited previous discussions about the development of humour in young children and the impact of humour on children’s learning, development, and wellbeing.

 Together, educators considered subsequent planning for the children, including the strategies and experiences they could include in the program to build on and extend the children’s learning and interests and to reflect families’ aspirations.
 They decided to include mirrors in other play spaces in the indoor and outdoor environment, to build on the children’s developing self-awareness and interest in each other.
 They planned to watch for incidental opportunities to extend the children’s interest in peek-a-boo games and support their interest in hide and seek games by creating ‘hiding’ places with large rugs.
 They also decided that, to create further opportunities for children to connect with each other and engage in social play, they would make laminated individual photos of all children in the group and have them freely available for children to use in their play.

 These decisions were included in the educational program and shared with all families.
-Also, to follow up one of the family’s interest, the educational leader sourced some articles about young children’s developing sense of humour to share with them.
-This was also used as a basis for an article in their next service newsletter that may be of interest to all families.
+Also, to follow up on one of the family’s interests, the educational leader sourced some articles about young children’s developing sense of humour to share with them.
+This was also used as a basis for an article in their next service newsletter given its potential interest to all families.